Healthdirect Free Australian health advice you can count on.

 How are boils treated?

-For small boils, you can put a warm compress on the boil several times a day.
-This may help the pus to drain.
+For small boils, you can put a clean, warm compress on the boil.
+You should do this several times a day.
+This can help the pus to drain.

-For larger boils and carbuncles (larger than 5cm), see your doctor.
-They may need to make a cut in the boil to help the pus drain, and you may need antibiotics.
-Large boils and carbuncles can scar.
+Sometimes your doctor will need to treat the boil.
+They may need to make a small cut in the boil to help the pus drain.
+You may need antibiotics.

 Learn more here about the development and quality assurance of healthdirect content.